 With the Keyword Difficulty Tool, you can judge how difficult it will be to outrank other competitors regarding a particular keyword.
 This helps you set realistic targets for ranking high in the organic search results for certain keywords.

 This tool shows you a difficulty index ranging from 1% to 100%.
 The higher the percentage, the more difficult it will be to outrank a competitor in the organic SERPs.

-Best advice if your starting out is to aim for long-tail keywords below 10% difficulty and to make it even easier, probably below 5% difficulty and build up over time.
+The best advice if your starting out is to aim for long-tail keywords below 10% difficulty and to make it even easier, probably below 5% difficulty, and build up over time.